Teaching and Learning

 We are interested in each other’s classrooms and have an open door policy where we share experience, practice and support.
 Our Senior Leadership Team is present and involved within the classrooms.
 Lesson visits and learning walks are often themed in order to focus areas.

-All staff have four unannounced observations per year where learners and teaching are monitored and evaluated.
-We are proud that in November 2014, 87 per cent of the lessons were judged as good or better.
+All staff have three unannounced observations per year where learners and teaching are monitored and evaluated.
 No teacher is judged to fall into the 'requires improvement’ bracket.
 The Lead Practitioner Team provides constant support to explore and develop practice.

 It is important that all teachers at Ashby make progress at whatever level they are at.
 We provide comprehensive support for our newly qualified staff and also continue to explore and develop practice through our Lead Practitioner Team.
 This can involve observing, planning and team teaching.

 We have also established a 'good to outstanding' course where teachers attend formal sessions to challenge practice in order to access the highest level of teaching and learning and achieve their potential.